The ICU Plural message that is used to display the number of items.

-Java Properties (.properties) files are commonly used to store localization messages for Java applications.
-They are simple text files that consist of key-value pairs.
-The key represents the message identifier and the value represents the corresponding translation.
+Java Properties (.properties) files are simple text files that consist of key-value pairs.
+It is a versatile file format that can serve various purposes.
+In Java applications, one of the primary uses is to store localization messages.
+When used as a localization file, the key represents the message identifier, and the value represents the corresponding translation.

 Note: The way localization messages are handled can vary between different localization libraries.
-The examples provided here should be compatible with the icu4j library.
+The examples provided here are intended to be compatible with the ICU4J library.

 !
 Java .properties file example